 The best way to learn about internship and volunteer opportunities at the Student Farm is to attend one of our Introductory Tours.
-These are offered at the beginning and middle of each quarter, usually during the 1st and 7th weeks.
+These are typically offered at the beginning and middle of each quarter.
 They give you a chance to see the whole farm and talk with us about what would work for you.

 Our next introductory tours are scheduled for:

 Thursday, May 7, 11:00 am

 All tours start from the front entrance of Bowley Science Center near the Ecological Garden (see map on our Contact page) and last about 45 minutes.